-Baseline sampling should be sufficient to allow the Division to assess the impacts of the future mining operation on the prevailing hydrologic balance.
-Sampling locations should be established upgradient and downgradient of the proposed operation, the number of sampling locations is not specified since it depends greatly on the site, (a minimum of three data points are needed to establish groundwater flow direction).
+Baseline sampling must be sufficient to allow the Division to assess the impacts of the future mining operation on the prevailing hydrologic balance.
+Sampling locations shall be established upgradient and downgradient of the proposed operation, the number of sampling locations is not specified since it depends greatly on the site, (a minimum of three data points are needed to establish groundwater flow direction).
 Unless otherwise approved by the Division, all groundwater monitoring wells should be within the permit area.
-The screened intervals of groundwater monitoring wells should be sufficient to monitor each identified aquifer.
+The screened intervals of groundwater monitoring wells should be sufficient to monitor each identified aquifer that maybe impacted by the mining operation.
 Samples should be taken with sufficient frequency to capture site-specific temporal variability.
 The duration of the sampling period should be sufficient to identify seasonal trends.
 The minimum sample location, frequency and duration requirements for baseline groundwater characterization are summarized below:

-- Upgradient and downgradient sampling locations in each identified aquifer

-- Samples taken quarterly

-- Five consecutive quarters of data
+- Upgradient and downgradient sampling locations in each identified aquifer. - Samples taken quarterly for analytical analysis. - Water level data for all wells should be collected at least monthly. - Five consecutive quarters of data, plus additional quarters up to two years may be required and utilized if site activity is delayed.